 Parks & Recreation Drone & Model Aircraft Permit Application

 Note: This permit application allows only for the use of UAS and UAV systems, more commonly referred to as drones, as well as other model aircraft, to be operated at San Lucas Community Park, Mon - Sun, during the hours of 7AM-9PM, solely for recreation purposes.
 San Lucas Community Park is the Town of Marana's designated area solely dedicated to UAS/UAV takeoffs and landings.
-This is an annual permit, and must be renewed annually.
+This is an annual permit, and therefore must be renewed each year according to the date of expiration.
 Potential airports impacted include Marana Regional Airport and Pinal Airpark.
 Please print a copy of this form for your records.
 A copy of this permit must be with you when operating a model aircraft in the park.

 NOTE: Use of drones and other model aircraft is prohibited at all other Marana park properties.